c-arthurs/QuArray/docs/Installation.rst

 and requires only a correct binary file to be downloaded.
 The binary is available from `GitHub <https://github.com/c-arthurs/QuArray>`_.

-The application may take a short while to start (as it is compiled with PyQt5 as a single executable file) however, this is not a problem once the GUI is initialised.

   .. note::
      An example Tissue Array is hosted
      `here <https://emckclac-my.sharepoint.com/:f:/g/personal/k1472221_kcl_ac_uk/EutLIT4yc3BIlmNdUnDzLNAB0AcR1qc99Pvf8w-yCcmj_A?e=LXunb4>`_.
      The file contains a previously analyzed cancer tissue array (Arthurs et al, Sci Rep 2020) and mock data file.

+The application may take a short while to start when newly installe (as it is compiled with PyQt5 as a single executable file) however, this is not a problem once the GUI is initialised.
+The start up times vary between operating systems due to differences in how the OS checks the files.
+A benchmark for each OS is as follows - Ubuntu 20.04LTS 3seconds, Windows 10 42seconds, MacOS Catalina 57seconds.

 Operating systems
 #################